©2009-2014 SocketLabs, Inc., Version 1.1, Last Edit: January 21, 2015

 To enable this feature, visit the Configuration => Settings => Advanced Features => Notification API page and enable both the feature and the types of events you want to receive notifications from.
 Additionally, you will need to write and deploy an endpoint that can process and respond to notifications.
 The URL of this endpoint is required by this feature’s configuration.
 This endpoint will need to both process and store notifications as they arrive, as well as respond to our service with the proper authentication information.
 All notifications sent from our services will contain the Secret Key seen on the control panel page as well as your server ID, which should be used to ensure that all notifications are coming from our services.
 All responses to notifications need to contain the Validation Key, so that we continue to ensure that your endpoint is both identified and currently able to process notifications.
 We also ask that if the Secret Key does not match in a notification message, your application should return a 401 error response. [▲]

-When handling notification messages, your applications should be able to handle additional, undocumented values in the PostBody as we may add additional attributes in future versions of this API.
+When handling delivery notification email messages, your applications should be able to handle additional, undocumented values in the PostBody as we may add additional attributes in future versions of this API.
 We also highly recommend storing all notification data received via this API in a local database so that your local applications can query and access this data as needed in an efficient and timely manner.
 Finally, the Notification API is recommended over the Reporting API, as it is both more timely and more efficient for both end users and the Email On-Demand network. [▲]

 Once your endpoint is configured properly, there is no hard limit to the number of notifications you can receive.
 If an endpoint is temporarily unavailable due to a system outage on our end, your end, or somewhere between — all notifications will be queued up for another delivery attempt in exactly the same way as email deferral works.
-Notification messages will be not be permanently failed and lost unless no contact can be made for at least four days.
+Notification API messages will be not be permanently failed and lost unless no contact can be made for at least four days.

 In the case where your endpoint becomes unresponsive for long periods of time, we may disable the notification feature on your account to prevent generating large numbers of notifications which cannot be delivered.
 We would notify a user via email if this occurred, and the feature would need to be reconfigured via the control panel in order to be reactivated. [▲]